-A Pioneer in the Math Revolution
+The Atlantic: A Pioneer in the Math Revolution

 Featuring RSM as one of the leading players in the "Math Revolution," The Atlantic article describes a new wave of interest in math education in the United States.
 Interviews with founders Inessa Rifkin and Irina Khavinson discuss the struggles most students experience in the current education system.

-Do Children Fear Math?
+Boston Globe: Do Children Fear Math?
 What About Russian Math?

 The Boston Globe front page article "There's fear of math.
 Then there's fear of 'Russian math,'" delves deeper into the question 'what is Russian math?' as well as the mindset of parents who send their children to RSM, what a student can expect in an RSM classroom, and the real question: are Russian math teachers really so scary?

 RSM was recently featured by NECN (a local NBC affiliate in New England).
 The crew interviewed founders Inessa Rifkin & Irina Khavinson and profiled several of the families that make the commitment to after-school math education.

 EXCERPT: Article by Hilary Levey Friedman on January 22, 2012

 Chris Gabrieli, a former gubernatorial candidate, venture capitalist, and educational policy reform advocate, has five children, all of whom attended classes at the Russian School at various ages from kindergarten through middle school.
 He recalls stopping into an elementary school-level class one day and being struck by how all the kids were jumping out of their seats and shouting answers...“Seeing the enthusiasm and joy and excitement about the problem solving brought home that it’s a lot more than just grinding-it-out practice.”

 EXCERPT: From the Article by Steven Rosenberg on March 19, 2009